linuxsimba/linuxsimba.github.io/_source/_posts/2015-04-02-debian-wheezy-powerpc-qemu.md

 ---

 I want to build [omnibus](https://github.com/chef/omnibus-chef)  powerpc packages.
-I don't own a Mac G4 or anything like that so QEMU is my best option.
+I do not own a Mac G4 or anything like that so QEMU is my best option.

 ### Downlaod Wheezy PowerPC VM